adent11/WindCapstone/README.md

 * Drone flew well and legs seemed to add negligible weight.
 * Wrote test code to read wind speed and tempereature from wind sensor, altitude and tempereature from barometric pressure sensor
 * Figured out how to record data on the Pico, it requires changing the read/write status of the Pico meaning the computer can no longer write and can only read

+### Week of 12.12.22
+* Created new legs that work well with the drone and will allow for access to charging in the future